Jollybang/Jollybang/README.md

 - 👋 Hi, I’m @Jollybang
-- 👀 I’m interested in ...
-Problem Solving
+- 👀 I’m interested to solve or listen... real life Scenarios, Situations
-- 🌱 I’m currently learning ... python, DSA, ML
+- 🌱 I’m currently learning ... python, DSA, django, RESTAPI's
-- 💞️ I’m looking to collaborate on ...
-Machine Learning Projects
+- 💞️ I’m looking to collaborate on ... projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... jollybang82@gmail.com
 - 😄 Pronouns: ...
+He/Him
 - ⚡ Fun fact: ...
+Final goal to the Himalayas

 <!---
 Jollybang/Jollybang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.